Sharo10/CS-Final-Project/proposal.md

 - Menu, home, and pause and resume buttons.
 - Collect flying down coins.
 - Having rocks flying down that you have to avoid.
+- Highest score display
+- More enemies
+-

 ## Nice to have list